Semaglutide and Tirzepatide for Weight Loss

 We also have a health coach on staff to guide patients in choosing the right meal plans and a private studio in our office used to teach aerobic activities, strength training and yoga – all of which improve insulin sensitivity and metabolism.

-Semaglutide is proving to be yet another effective tool for weight loss, but it’s only a catalyst.
+Semaglutide and tizepatide are proving to be effective tools for weight loss, but they are only catalysts.
 By putting the other components into action long term weight loss is a much more realistic outcome.

 Author